quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

 ## Code Samples

-The cdde samples is a collection of ready-to-use components you can leverage to build your own real-time streaming solutions.
+The Code Samples is a collection of ready-to-use components you can leverage to build your own real-time streaming solutions.
 Typically these components require minimal configuration.

 Most of the code you need for this tutorial has already been written, and is located in the `Code Samples`.